-At the end of this eventful second week of the fall semester, I write to extend a warm welcome to new and returning members of our College of Social Sciences and Humanities (CSSH) community!
+In the middle of this fall semester, I wish to extend a warm welcome to new and returning members of our College of Social Sciences and Humanities (CSSH) community!

 Together, our students, faculty, and staff create and curate knowledge, addressing deep historical as well as pressing current issues ranging from climate change to race and social justice to public health.
 Collaboration is at the center of our Experiential Liberal Arts mission.